 Amalgam fillings contain mercury in them.
 This mercury can be toxic in large amounts.
 Are amalgam fillings safe to have in you mouth?
 While the filling itself may not cause an issue, it can contribute to the total amount of mercury in the body if someone is exposed to it in other ways.
 When mercury fillings are removed is should be done safely using the IAOMT protocol for amalgam filling removal.

-Preservation of Tooth Structure – Amalgam requires a bigger hole
+Tooth Preservation – Amalgam requires a bigger hole

 When using ceramic fillings, less of the tooth needs to be removed when compared to how much needs to be removed with metal fillings.
 This means that the tooth natural structure remains more intact.

 Ceramic fillings preserve the strength of the tooth much more than amalgam fillings because they chemically bond to the tooth.
 This can mean fewer recurrent oral issues and cavities in the future.

 Decaying is a concern for teeth that have amalgam fillings.
 Amalgam fillings are known to cause crackes or fissures where bacteria can infiltrate.
 This bacteria can lead to infection and decay quickly if the cracks and fissures are not caught in time.